 Slow Cooker Chicken Fajitas

 Slow Cooker Chicken Fajitas are an easy dinner idea and with low-carb tortillas or cauliflower rice this is a delicious low-carb meal!
-And Crockpot fajitas are great to make in the summer when you don’t want to turn on the stove.
+And Crockpot fajitas can cook in a few hours and they’re great to make in the summer when you don’t want to turn on the stove.

 What ingredients do you need for this recipe?